Terminally ill 'Star Wars' fan granted wish to see 'Force Awakens'

-LOS ANGELES (Reuters) - A terminally ill “Star Wars” fan, who was given just a few months to live, was granted his wish to see the new “The Force Awakens” film on Thursday, nearly two months before it comes out in theaters.
+LOS ANGELES, Nov 5 (Reuters) - A terminally ill “Star Wars” fan, who was given just a few months to live, was granted his wish to see the new “The Force Awakens” film on Thursday, nearly two months before it comes out in theaters.

 Daniel Fleetwood, a 31-year-old Texas man suffering from an aggressive form of cancer that has spread to 90 percent of his lungs, was able to watch an early cut of the highly anticipated new “Star Wars” film, due in theaters on Dec.
 18, his wife Ashley Fleetwood said on Facebook.